alan-turing-institute/turing-deinterleaving-challenge/README.md

     max_emitters=5       # Optional: filter by maximum emitter count )

-# Access data samples and labels for training, evaluation etc.
+# Access data as a numpy array samples and labels for training, evaluation etc.
 data, labels = train_dataset[0]
 ```